 And if you opt to hire a property manager to do all that for you, you’ll have to give up a steep percentage of your rents, just so your life isn’t completely taken over by investment maintenance.

 If you have money in stocks, you can sell off and get a check from your broker in a day.
 Selling off a house takes weeks or months.
 If you need fast money, real estate is nearly useless.

 It can also be incredibly expensive.
-If you own a multi-unit building, and a lot of those units are vacant, you’ll have to chip in your own money just to cover expenses.
+If you own a multi-unit building or apartment complex, and a lot of those units are vacant, you’ll have to chip in your own money just to cover expenses.
 After a few months of this, you might question the wisdom of buying property in the first place.